 - Don’t forget to brush the cobbler topping with heavy cream or milk and then sprinkle with sugar.
 This helps the cobbler topping retain that golden color and give it a hint of sweetness.

-- 6 cups fresh or frozen blueberries
+- 6 cups blueberries, (fresh or frozen)

-- 1/4 cup white sugar
+- ¼ cup granulated sugar

 - 3 tablespoons packed light brown sugar